JohnPetere/johnpetere.github.io/UMLReview.md

  - The arrow is can be a function/action, which leads to a potential change in state.
 Every state needs a function/action to change, however every action doesn't have to lead to a state change.
  - In the example above, other items can be added to the shoppingcart, however only 1 item is needed in the cart to have the state to be "ready for checkout"
  - When the online shoppper "checks out", the state of the shoppingCart changes to "checking out", and items can no longer be added
- - Once check out is complete, the check out is finished, and the shoppingCart is cleared of any items.
+ - Once check out is complete, the check out is finished, and the shoppingCart is cleared of any items, and the state is now "empty".

 ### Class Diagram
 > A overview of the database and it's tables.
 The tables are organized in a way to describe the relaationship with each other.
 NO REVIEW NEEDED FOR THIS ONE